 This course examines meta analytic techniques in the social sciences.
 Included are discussions of review of critical data bases, coverage of all major methods of data collection and analysis, and coverage of how best to present meta analytic findings for publication.
 Prerequisite: RMS 4911, RMS 4930, and preferred RMS 4912.

 RMS 4939 Topics in Quantitative Research Methods (1-5 Credits)

 Topics vary, but include minimization as an alternative to randomization, propensity score modeling as an alternative to experimental control, and analysis of data from single-subject designs.
-Prerequisite: RMS 4930.
+Prerequisites: RMS 4930 or instructor permission.